rasmartins/typemux/docs/index.md

 # TypeMUX

-**One Schema, Three Protocols**
+**One Schema, Many Output Formats**

-TypeMUX is a powerful Interface Definition Language (IDL) that generates GraphQL schemas, Protocol Buffers, and OpenAPI specifications from a single source of truth.
+TypeMUX is a powerful Interface Definition Language (IDL) that generates GraphQL schemas, Protocol Buffers, OpenAPI specifications, and Go code from a single source of truth.

 ## Why TypeMUX?

-Maintaining separate schema definitions for GraphQL, Protocol Buffers, and OpenAPI is tedious and error-prone.
-TypeMUX solves this by letting you write one `.typemux` schema file and automatically generating all three formats, ensuring consistency across your API specifications.
+Maintaining separate schema definitions for GraphQL, Protocol Buffers, OpenAPI, and Go is tedious and error-prone.
+TypeMUX solves this by letting you write one `.typemux` schema file and automatically generating all formats, ensuring consistency across your API specifications and code.

 ```typemux
 /// User entity with authentication roles